 Here are ten interesting facts about the legendary scribe:

-1. The character Molly Bloom in his novel “Ulysses” is based on his wife Nora Barnacle from Galway.
+1. The character Molly Bloom in his novel 'Ulysses' is based on his wife Nora Barnacle, who was from Co Galway.
 The novel even takes place on June 16 (otherwise known as “Bloomsday”) or the day Joyce met his future wife in 1904.

 2. Joyce studied Dano-Norwegian at University College Dublin in order to to be able to read the work of Norwegian playwright Henrik Ibsen in its original form.